 April 27, 1948– Catherine Elizabeth Pierson

-They dared to be different and way out there long before Lady Gaga.
-This band welcomed along everyone else who wanted to be at a dance party at a love shack.
-They have always been embraced by The Gays.
-Decades before Born This Way, the B-52s had a little ditty called Junebug with lyrics that include:
+They dared to be different & way out there long before Lady Gaga & they welcomed along everyone else who did the same.
+They were always embraced by The Gays.
+Decades before Born This Way, the B-52’s had a little ditty called Junebug:

-Three members of B-52s’ quartet are out and proud gay people, including Pierson.
-She continues to give us style, wit, fun retro-cool with her music and her fashion.
-Pierson has also worked with R.E.M., Iggy Pop, and she was one of the members of NiNa, a band that achieved huge success in Japan in the 1990s.
+Three members of B-52s’ quartet are out & proud gay people, including Pierson.
+She continues to give us style, wit, fun retro-cool with her music.
+Pierson has also worked with R.E.M., Iggy Pop, & was one of the members of NiNa, a band that achieved huge success in Japan in the 1990s.

-In her downtime, Pierson operates two little motels, Kate’s Lazy Meadow, in the Catskills, and Kate’s Lazy Desert Airstream Motel in the Mojave Desert, along with her companion of 15 years, Monica Coleman.
-Pierson and Coleman were married in a ceremony attended by the B-52s in summer 2015.
+In her down time, Pierson operates 2 little motels, Kate’s Lazy Meadow, in the Catskills, & Kate’s Lazy Desert Airstream Motel in the Mojave Desert, along with her partner of 13 years, Monica Coleman.

-In 2012, after reading a post on my blog about Pierson’s birthday, I ended up with an invitation from Kate herself, offering The Husband and me her house seats for a Portland gig and requesting that we meet backstage post-concert.
+In 2012, after reading Music Critics studio headphone guide, I ended up with an invitation from Kate herself, offering The Husband & me her house seats for a Portland gig & asking that we meet backstage post-concert (see above.)
 It was a sexy shimmy shake of a summer evening.
-I had not danced that hard since the 1970s.
-Afterwards it was quite the thrill to hang out with this amazing woman, still dancing strong and looking fabulous.
+I had not danced that hard since the 1970s & afterwards it was quite the thrill to hang out with this amazing woman, still dancing strong.
 How cool is that?
+She has a new album out now (with songs co-written by Sia, btw) called Guitars and Microphones.
+Watch the video for it below… and Kate’s life fly by before your eyes.